severalnines/S9s_cookbooks/cmon/README.md

           "recipe[cmon::agent]"
         ]

+Installs the ClusterControl agent.
+It requires a MySQL root password in order to setup grants correctly on the monitored MySQL server.

     Web App Role: cc_webapp
         run_list [
           "recipe[cmon::webserver]",
           "recipe[cmon::webapp]"
         ]

-The web application and the webserver are usually installed on the controller node.
+The ClusterControl web application and a webserver are usually installed on the controller node.

 Change History